 • Stage director Erik Söderblom

-• Performances at the Helsinki Music Centre (Musica nova Helsinki) on 9 and 10 February.
+• The premiere took place at the the Helsinki Music Centre (Musica nova Helsinki) on 9 and 10 February.